 According to Oxfam, 2 tonnes of new clothing items are bought every single minute in the UK.
 Reports also suggest that Brits spend, on average, £1042 on new items of clothing every year, and that certain demographics were more likely to over spend on new clothing than others.
 For example, women are more likely to buy something new for an occasion than men.

 This kind of purchasing could be extremely unsustainable, particularly, if purchases are being made for a ‘pick me up’ or for ‘retail therapy’.
 This kind of shopping can create negative or harmful spending habits that could push spenders into debt as buying a new item of clothing could become an unhealthy reaction to unhappiness.
 The relationship between debt, clothing and mental health is relatively unexplored, but it does seem likely there could be a dangerous cycle in which individuals comfort themselves with clothes, feel bad about their financial status and then resort to their retail pick-me-up.
-There is data to support this, as two out of three 18 to 24-year olds say they don’t feel as good when they are not wearing brand new clothes.
+There is data to support this, as two out of three 18 to 24-year olds say they don’t feel as good when they are not wearing brand new clothes, interestingly these make up a part of the demographic that spends quite a lot on luxury goods and also rely on short term loans or temporary credit to see them through to their next paycheque.
 This could be why there is an anticipated £10 billion worth of unworn clothes in wardrobes across the UK.

 The Effect Of ‘Buy Now Pay Later’